wp-plugins/events-manager-extended/readme.txt

 * Bugfix: attribute values were not sanitized
 * Bugfix: if the booked seats were 0, the pending screen wouldn't show the booking
 * Bugfix: the capability for adding events in draft wasn't working ok
+* Bugfix: when paypal was active, rsvp field validation results were ignored